 The program we’re doing this summer is four days of teachings by the Dalai Lama in New York.
 August 12 to 14 will be the formal teaching by His Holiness on Kamalashila’s “Middle-length Stages of Meditation” and “The Thirty-seven Practices of the Bodhisattvas.”
 That’s at the Beacon Theater and there are about 3,000 tickets available.
 I’m sure those will sell quickly.
 If people can’t get into that, there’s going to be a free public teaching in Central Park on the fifteenth.
 We’re guessing there will be space for twenty-five to forty thousand people, so whoever wants to come will be able to.
 His Holiness will give a teaching on the Eight Verses of Mind Training, a very powerful lojong teaching, one of my favorites actually.
 Then His Holiness will give a wang, a long life empowerment of White Tara.

 I’ve seen His Holiness give bodhicitta teachings like these, and no one can walk away without crying.
 He touches so deep into the heart.
 He gave a teaching in Bodh Gaya last year on Khunu Lama’s “In Praise of Bodhicitta,” which is a long poem.
 Just thinking about it now, I’m starting to cry.
 So beautiful.
-When he was teaching on Kunu Lama’s “In Praise of Bodhicitta,” who was his own teachers whooosh!
+When he was teaching on Kunu Lama’s “In Praise of Bodhicitta,” whooosh!
 We were inside his heart, in the most extraordinary way.
 A place you can’t be told about, you can’t read about, nothing.
 You’re in the presence of Buddha.
 I’ve had a lot of teachers who give wonderful teachings on wisdom, but to see someone who really, really has the big bodhicitta, real expanded bodhicittas.

 So those are the teachings that I believe His Holiness is here to give.
 That’s what touches.